Chocolate Dessert Board

 How to Make a Chocolate Dessert Board

-They single source their beans from locales such as the Ivory Coast, Sao Tome, Dominican Republic and Ecuador, and each bar has a distinct flavor profiles and aromatic bouquet.
+- They single-source their beans from locales such as the Ivory Coast, Sao Tome, Dominican Republic, and Ecuador, and each bar has a distinct flavor profile and aromatic bouquet.
 Cémoi is also committed to sustainability every step of the way!
 No ordinary chocolate bars for this beautiful, interactive Chocolate Dessert Board!